illumneo/capkey/devlog.md

 <img src="./docs/demo.svg">
 # Dev Logs

+## 2025-06-12
+Need to use "Edit Pad as Graphic Shape" in footprint to be able to generate it (more) correctly.

 ## 2025-06-11
 I added a method for generating the traces on the back of the board.
 This will be helpful to align